 The lake district is all about its own lay-back and poetic charm.
 Still, it has a few attractions and landmarks worth a visit.
 Some well-known beautiful places in the district include Buttermere, Haystacks, Crummock Water, Wasdale Valley, Galleny Force Waterfall, Saint Herbert’s Island on Derwentwater, Grasmere Village, and more.

 How to get around the Lake District?

 There are buses and many public transportations available in the Lake District.
-There are trains head to Windermere, and hop-on-hop-off coach bus running from Ambleside to Lakeside through Bowness-on-Windermere.
+There are trains heading to Windermere, and hop-on-hop-off coach buses running from Ambleside to Lakeside through Bowness-on-Windermere.

 Tour buses that run around the Lake District are not so frequent, I was on the bus planning to go to the peak but then I got off at the wrong stop and ended up at a place called Hawkshead… I had to wait for the returning bus home an hour later or I might have to sleep in the wild for the night….
 One of the most lovely moments that I had with the bus tour was sitting on the upper deck (Open-top!), playing Olly Murs’s ‘Army of Two’, and enjoying the breeze and the view as the bus ran alongside Lake Windermere (The branches might hit you in the face though).

 Scenic train like the Lakeside and Haverthwaite Railway connects Lakeside to Haverthwaite.
 To go a little further, minibus tours go around the Lake District.
 Of course, cruises on Lake Windermere connect to several points of the lake, serving for both transportation and sight-seeing purposes.
 It is convenient to rent a car and head to different places with freedom, yes it’s not a problem to explore on a bike or simply on foot.